|

 concerning colour and markings remains too

-limited, genetic stock will be reduced, and
+limited, genetic stock will be reduced

-consequently the risks linked to excessive blood
+unnecessarily, and consequently the risks linked

-relationships will rise.
+to increasing genetic homogenity will rise.
 The most recent annual

 Azawakh Exhibition by the DWZRV (the German